List of Supernatural and The Winchesters characters: Jack Kline

+In the series finale, Jack appears in the Monster Club's universe with Singer to admonish Dean for breaking Jack's rule on direct interference.
+It is revealed that Jack had restored the Multiverse.
+However, Dean points out that the Akrida (Chuck's failsafe) were a threat to their world as well as Sam.
+With Bobby backing Dean, Jack acknowledges that another case always appears for hunters, even after death, and he allows Dean to finish his work by returning Dean's journal and Colt to him.
+This allows Dean to pass on the journal and weapon to John and Mary, so they can avoid the Apocalypse to live a peaceful life and better prepare for supernatural.
+After Dean says goodbye to his parents, Jack vanishes with Dean, Bobby and the Impala in a flash of light.

 The Darkness

-The Darkness, often called by her other name Amara, and portrayed primarily by Emily Swallow, is a supremely powerful primordial entity who has existed since before the beginning of time, along with her brother God.
+The Darkness, often called by her other name Amara, and portrayed primarily by Emily Swallow, is a supremely powerful primordial entity who has existed since before the beginning of time, along with her twin brother God.
 She is described as the darkness that existed before Creation.
-Sometime later, God came into being.
-He created the Archangels to fight a terrible war against her.
+God created the Archangels to fight a terrible war against her.
 Through the combined power of God and the Archangels, God sealed her away, not wanting to kill her, by using the Mark of Cain as both a lock and key.
 God revealed that he chose not to kill her in her weakened state as they both needed to be alive because light cannot exist without darkness, and killing Amara would disrupt the balance that reality is founded upon, destroying it.
 The Archangels battled her and thus knew of her existence, but she is so ancient and mysterious that the Demons and the Angels, besides the Archangels and Metatron, God's scribe, did not believe she existed.
 During the eleventh season, she escapes her prison to get revenge on her brother, but she and God reconcile by the end of the season.

 In season 15, Amara returns, enjoying a peaceful life on Earth and wanting nothing to do with her brother and his plans to destroy everything.
 The Winchesters discover that to kill Chuck, they must also kill Amara to avoid the universe coming to an end.
 After learning that Dean has betrayed her, Amara allows Chuck to absorb her so that they can once again become one.
 However, she is still alive somewhere within Chuck.
 After Jack absorbs Chuck's power and becomes the new God, he tells the Winchesters that he and Amara exist in harmony.